 I am a researcher at the Oxford Martin School and Oxford Vaccine Group at the University of Oxford working on health, society, and policy topics.
 I draw on perspectives from sociology, history, global public health, and science and technology studies (STS).
-I have published in journals including Social Science and Medicine, Clinical Infectious Diseases, Public Understanding of Science, and Human Development and Capabilities.
+I have published in journals including Social Science and Medicine, Clinical Infectious Diseases, Nature and Culture, and Human Development and Capabilities.
 I have also spoken on radio and TV for BBC 4 Woman’s Hour and BBC World News and written media articles for The Independent and The Conversation among others.
 My current projects are on:

 - Attitudes to vaccination